graphql/graphql-spec/CONTRIBUTING.md

 * Consensus the solution is preferred (typically via Working Group)
 * Resolution of identified concerns and challenges
 * Precisely described with spec edits
-* Compliant implementation in GraphQL.js (via unmerged pull request)
+* Compliant implementation in GraphQL.js (might not be merged)

 A *proposal* becomes a *draft* when the set of problems or drawbacks have been fully considered and accepted or resolved, and the solution is deemed